 Nearest train station to Mam Tor

-The nearest station is Edale, and it is possible to walk from Edale to the summit and Great Ridge.
+The nearest station is Edale, and it is possible to walk from Edale to Mam Tor and the Great Ridge.
 The closest station to Castleton is Hope.

 Bus services to Castleton and Mam Tor